-Apogee analyzed 491 publicly available strategic plans for a variety of higher education institutions, with starts and projected ends recorded, to understand the state of strategic planning in the pre-COVID-19 world.
+In 2020, Apogee analyzed 491 college and university strategic plans to understand the state of strategic planning in the pre-COVID-19 world.

 71% of the strategic plans we studied began after 2015.

 81% have planned end dates in 2020 or after.

 The need to revisit and engage in strategic planning is now accelerated.
 Start planning now by benchmarking against your peers.

 Though larger institutions have the innate advantages of more personnel and funding, we believe all institutions – especially smaller ones – need to double-down on technology strategic planning to not only push through the current crisis, but to come out stronger on the other side.

 Goal setting and strategic planning must include aggressive technology planning.
 This is necessary to support the nation’s demand for educational ROI that will drive equality and prosperity now and in the future.